 Then the systems drift.
 Notion gets stale.
 The Sheet falls behind.
 The email tool has results I never logged anywhere.
 Another meeting comes up.
 The cycle restarts.

-What broke the pattern wasn't a better tool.
-It was AI workflows.
-The criteria for choosing software changed.
 The question stopped being "does this tool do its job well" and started being "can Claude actually talk to this directly."

 Most marketing stacks are evaluated on features.
 The new criteria is different.
 A tool earns its place if Claude can read it, write to it, and orchestrate around it without me opening a tab.
 Each context switch is a tax.
 A stack designed around one orchestration layer pays it once.